vekatze/neut/book/src/executing-types.md

 }
 ```

-Or, more generally, the type `A` is translated into something like below:
+Or, more generally, type `A` is translated into something like below:

 ```neut
 // note: exp-A cannot contain any free variables